deejay-sl/spring-petclinic/readme.md

 #### Copy resources from a USB stick (provided at demo) into /spring-petclinic/usbstick

-** Note: It is important that this folder is exactly as shown.
-The provisioners we will use will reference it. **
+**Note: It is important that this folder is exactly as shown.
+The demo requires the files to exist at this path.**
 #### Get a Vagrant "box"

 **Note: Downloading the Vagrant box might take some time, so it's best to download this file early.**